 This freedom is partly due to Istanbul’s cosmopolitan and metropolitan character.
 It has always been a big city, experiencing a steady population growth since the 1940s.
 This demographic trend is partly due to many people from rural areas hoping to find a better life in the metropolis.
-This is why in 2012 the city had nearly 14 million inhabitants.
+This is why in 2014 the city had more than 14 million inhabitants.

 There are different international schools for expat children in Istanbul.
 Most of them offer an IB or country-specific curriculum.
 Although the language of instruction is usually English, these schools are prepared to welcome children from different countries.
 They offer courses to help students improve their English, if necessary.
 There are also some schools for specific nationalities living in Istanbul, such as the German school or the French lycée.

 Contact the supervisors at your school of choice and schedule a visit.
 You can also get in touch with other expats of our local InterNations Community and find out which schools they suggest.
 We have chosen three local international schools as an example.